top of page

 Biography

-Selected as one of the “Cool 100” by Houston CityBook Magazine alongside icons such as Simone Biles and Megan Thee Stallion, composer Nicky Sohn is a versatile and sought after voice in contemporary classical music.
-With a distinctive style characterized by jazz inspired, rhythmically driven themes and vivid, colorful orchestration, her music has been praised internationally as “undoubtedly the crowd pleaser of the evening” (YourObserver), “dynamic and full of vitality” (The Korea Defense Daily), showcasing “colorful orchestration” (NewsBrite), and evoking “elegant wonder” (Frankfurter Allgemeine Zeitung).
+Selected as one of the "Cool 100" by Houston CityBook Magazine alongside icons such as Simone Biles and Megan Thee Stallion, composer Nicky Sohn has emerged as one of the most compelling and distinctive voices in contemporary classical music.
+With a style characterized by jazz-inspired, rhythmically driven themes and vivid orchestration, her music has been praised internationally as "undoubtedly the crowd pleaser of the evening" (YourObserver), "dynamic and full of vitality" (The Korea Defense Daily), and evoking "elegant wonder" (Frankfurter Allgemeine Zeitung).

-Sohn’s work has been commissioned and performed by leading orchestras and institutions including the St. Louis Symphony Orchestra, Orchestra of St. Luke’s, Minnesota Orchestra, Annapolis Symphony, Albany Symphony, Sarasota Orchestra, and the National Orchestra of Korea.
-Her music has also been featured by the New York Choreographic Institute and Stuttgart Ballet, reflecting a broad artistic range across orchestral, chamber, vocal, and ballet repertoire.
-Her writing is often driven by storytelling, cultural reflection, and a deep interest in collaboration across disciplines.
+Sohn's work has been commissioned and performed by leading orchestras and institutions including the St. Louis Symphony Orchestra, Orchestra of St. Luke's, Minnesota Orchestra, Atlanta Symphony, Annapolis Symphony, Albany Symphony, Sarasota Orchestra, and the National Orchestra of Korea.
+Her music spans orchestral, chamber, vocal, and ballet repertoire, including a large scale ballet for BalletCollective premiered at the Cathedral of St. John the Divine in New York City, and has been featured by Stuttgart Ballet.

+In 2026, the American Academy of Arts and Letters selected her to receive the Charles Ives Fellowship, a prestigious honor awarded annually to only two young professional composers of extraordinary gifts.
 Recent highlights include the premiere of her Guitar Concerto No. 1 with the Albany Symphony featuring guitarist Bokyung Byun, performed to sold out audiences and later presented in a sinfonietta version at the 2025 Tanglewood Music Festival.
-She composed a large scale ballet for BalletCollective, premiered at the Cathedral of St. John the Divine in New York City in collaboration with choreographer Alysa Pires and visual artist Linn Meyers.
-Additional recent projects include a cello concerto commissioned by the University of Iowa and recorded by the Czech Chamber Philharmonic Orchestra, and Galaxy Back to You for the Balourdet Quartet, commissioned following their Avery Fisher Career Grant and featured on their debut album.
+Additional projects include a cello concerto commissioned by the University of Iowa and recorded by the Czech Chamber Philharmonic Orchestra, and Galaxy Back to You for the Balourdet Quartet, commissioned following their Avery Fisher Career Grant and featured on their debut album.

 SSSO Sorrow and Joy Rehearsal 02.04.26 PC Lauren Ross-065.jpg

-Sohn has held fellowships and residencies with some of the most respected artistic institutions in the United States, including the Tanglewood Music Center as a Composition Fellow, the DACAMERA Young Artist Program, MUSIQA Houston, the Hambidge Center, and the UCross Foundation.
+Sohn has held fellowships and residencies at some of the most respected institutions in the United States, including the Tanglewood Music Center as a Composition Fellow, the DACAMERA Young Artist Program, MUSIQA Houston, the Hambidge Center, and the UCross Foundation.
 A recipient of the Druckman Prize, she has also been commissioned by Robert Spano and the Aspen Music Festival.
-These honors reflect both her artistic excellence and her commitment to community engagement and creative leadership.
+She works closely with performers to shape projects that bridge artistic excellence and human connection, building lasting relationships with the soloists and ensembles who bring her music to life.

 Born in Seoul, Korea, Sohn began piano lessons as a toddler and started composing at the age of seven.
-She graduated from high school at fourteen and earned her Bachelor of Music from Mannes College of Music, her Master of Music from The Juilliard School, and her Doctor of Musical Arts from The Shepherd School of Music at Rice University.
-Her mentors include Gabriela Lena Frank, Anthony Brandt, Anna Clyne, Chris Theofanidis, Richard Lavenda, and Richard Danielpour.
+She graduated from high school at fourteen and holds degrees from Mannes College of Music, The Juilliard School, and The Shepherd School of Music at Rice University, where she earned her Doctor of Musical Arts.
+Her mentors include Gabriela Lena Frank, Anna Clyne, Chris Theofanidis, and Richard Danielpour, composers whose influence is reflected in her own dedication to craft, voice, and artistic integrity.

 bottom of page